henrythasler/Leaflet.Geodesic/README.md

 ## Geodesic Circles

-Circles can be added with another class called `GeodesicCircle` as follows:
+Circles can be added with another class called `L.GeodesicCircle` as follows:

 ```Javascript
 const Seattle = new L.LatLng(47.56, -122.33);